 ANTONIO RAVA PROFILE

 Master’s degree in Conservation from Istituto Centrale del Restauro in 1978 and master’s degree in Architecture from Politecnico in Torino.
 Chief restorer selected by Public Administration in Beni Culturali in 1980.
 In Rome at Palazzo Barberini and after two years became a private restorer and opened a studio in Torino and in Rome.
-After winning a scholarship from the US – Italy Fulbright Commission, lived two years in New York to develop the study of conservation of Contemporary Art in U.S. Institutions, working in different private specialized studios. for the last thirty years he has worked in Italian and foreign institutions for the conservation of works of art, continually deepening conservation research and experimentation in collaboration with university institutions in different fields.
+After winning a scholarship from the US – Italy Fulbright Commission, lived two years in New York to develop the study of the conservation of Contemporary Art in U.S. Institutions, working in different private specialized studios. for the last thirty years, he has worked in Italian and foreign institutions for the conservation of works of art, continually deepening conservation research and experimentation in collaboration with university institutions in different fields.
 Worked with institutions for the realization of meetings and lectures and has been responsible for Project INCCA at the Galleria d’Arte Moderna of Turin.
 Creation of a network for Contemporary Art Conservators.
-For the last eight years Dr Rava has been teaching restoration at the Accademia Albertina of Turin in the cutting edge laboratories of the Conservation Department.
-Dr. Rava also teaches history and technique of conservation at University of Turin and Politecnico of Turin as contract teacher.
+For the last eight years, Dr Rava has been teaching restoration at the Accademia Albertina of Turin in the cutting edge laboratories of the Conservation Department.
+Dr. Rava also teaches history and technique of conservation at University of Turin and Politecnico of Turin as a contract teacher.
 He teaches in other institutions such as Istituto Centrale del Restauro and Scuola Normale di Pisa, transferring his experience to the new generations of restorers.
 Dr. Rava’s works have been published extensively, and he has participated in the international debate about the role of restorer and defining the appropriate nature of the profession.
-The laboratory in Torino is fully equipped with all instruments necessary with special emphasis on the study of materials and technique of execution and stratification of different phases.
+The laboratory in Torino is fully equipped with all instruments necessary with a special emphasis on the study of materials and technique of execution and stratification of different phases.

 For further information on the costs and to sign up,